wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-v2-devquickstarts-webapp-webapi-dotnet.md

 string authority = String.Format(CultureInfo.InvariantCulture, Startup.aadInstance, tenantID, string.Empty);
 ClientCredential credential = new ClientCredential(Startup.clientId, Startup.clientSecret);

-// Here you ask for a token using the web app's clientId as the scope, since the web app and service share the same clientId.
+// Here you ask for a token using the web site's clientId as the scope, since the web site and service share the same clientId.
 AuthenticationContext authContext = new AuthenticationContext(authority, new NaiveSessionCache(userObjectID));
 result = await authContext.AcquireTokenSilentAsync(new string[] { Startup.clientId }, credential, UserIdentifier.AnyUser);
 ...